munyirik/ntvsiot/README.md

 ##Known issues
 Currently, only IntelliSense, Editing, and Debugging are supported from the existing [NTVS features](https://nodejstools.codeplex.com/documentation).
 Features like npm will not work as expected for now but will be available in the future.
-If you see problems related to any supported feature feel free to open an issue.
+If you see problems related to any supported feature, feel free to open an issue.
 Feature requests are also welcome.

 ##Contributing
 Coming soon.